Why can't I lose weight? 19 reasons why your diet isn't working, according to the experts

-Glycogen is predominantly made of water so when it’s used as an energy source, the water is released.
+Water predominantly makes up glycogen so when it's as an energy source, the water releases.
 This results in the quick, temporary weight loss that people see early on.

-A plateau is when the number of calories that you burn is the same as the number of calories you eat.
+A plateau is when the number of calories that you burn is the same as the number of calories you eat, Jemma says.

 How do you overcome a weight loss plateau?

 To lose even more weight, you have to increase the amount of exercise you do so you burn more calories.
-Or you have to eat fewer calories, so that the number of calories you burn once again outweighs the number you’re eating.
+Or you eat fewer calories, so that the number of calories you burn outweighs the number you're eating.

 What can I do to boost my metabolism?

-You can control how many calories you eat and burn though, as the major key to weight loss.
+But really, you don't actually have much control over your metabolism.
+You can control how many calories you eat and burn though, which is the major key to weight loss.

-You might have heard people who lose weight quickly say they have a fast metabolism but it’s more likely that they are “just more active” or “maybe more fidgety”, advice from the NHS suggests.
+You might have heard people who lose weight quickly say they have a fast metabolism.
+But it's more likely that they are "just more active" or "maybe more fidgety", the NHS suggests.